strouddm/agent-smith/README.md

 - Natural language conversations with context awareness
 - Web search integration using DuckDuckGo
-- **Context-aware query transformation** for better search results (uses full conversation history and latest user question)
+- **Context-aware search decision and query transformation** for better results (evaluates search needs and transforms queries using the full conversation history and the latest user question)
 - Powered by Google's Gemini 2.5 Pro model
 - Conversation history management
 - Retry mechanism for failed operations